 Assuming you have to keep the same coverage forever

-Enrolling for a Medicare plan is not a lifelong commitment, and the plan that works for you when you first enroll for Medicare might not be the best fit 5 or 10 years down the road.
-If you find that your current plan isn’t providing you with the coverage you need, you have one opportunity each year–during Medicare’s Annual Enrollment Period–to change plans or purchase new coverage.
-Make sure to mark this period on your calendar so you can reevaluate your options and act accordingly within the allotted window.
+Enrolling for a Medicare plan is not a lifelong commitment.
+The plan that works for you when you first enroll for Medicare might not be the best fit 5-10 years down the road.
+If you find that your current plan isn’t providing you with the coverage you need, you have one opportunity each year to change plans or purchase new coverage.
+It is called the Annual Enrollment Period, and it typically takes place from October 15th to December 7th.
+Make sure to mark this period on your calendar so you can reevaluate your Medicare options at that time.

 Retirement answers, in your inbox, totally free of charge.Subscribe to the Renewsletter